iRocker Cruiser Ultra 2.0: Overview

 The Cruiser Ultra starts with a brand new cross-threaded 6” drop stitch core.
 Where the Original Cruiser has threads running vertically from the deck to the hull to provide shape and strength, the Cruiser Ultra runs fewer threads at opposing angles filling the inside of the board with thousands of X’s (similar to the structure of a bridge trestle).
 This new drop stitching technique increases the strength and stiffness of the material with less weight.

-Around the drop stitch core, iRocker adds a triple-layer composite PVC shell for optimized durability, strength, and weight.
+Around the drop stitch core, iRocker adds a layer of PVC material and then an additional layer of reinforced PVC tarpaulin.
 The rails (sides) of the board are wrapped in additional PVC material and then sealed again with a seam-reinforcement strip on both the top and bottom of the rail band.
 This construction creates a board that is lighter, stiffer, and still durable enough for everyday use and travel.

 There are a few very noticeable differences on the outside of the Cruiser Ultra compared to the Original Cruiser.
 The deck pad is both shorter and split down the middle (though uses the same logo-embossed foam for excellent grip).
 The center handle is offset to the left side of the board, and the inflation valve and leash D-ring have been moved to the side as well.